hd9/DOR/README.md

 A blog post is [available here](https://blog.hildenco.com/2019/10/definition-of-ready.html) discussing this document and providing other useful insights on the topic.

 ## Thanks!
-And don't forget to visit my blog at: [blog.hildenco.com](https://blog.hildenco.com).
+And don't forget to visit our blog at: [blog.hildenco.com](https://blog.hildenco.com).